Mathematics

 MTH 204.
 Mathematical Concepts I. 3 Hours

 First course of a two-semester sequence designed for pre-service teachers.
-Concepts necessary for an understanding of the structure of arithmetic and its algorithms, number patterns, sets, problem solving, percent, relation and proportion, use of calculators.
+Concepts necessary for an understanding of the structure of arithmetic and its algorithms, number patterns, problem solving, fractions, percent, and proportions.

 Prerequisite(s): One year of high school algebra; one year of high school geometry.